Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **a.** In the `view-model.js` add the following declarations to load the necessary modules from the `tns_modules` folder:
 ```
 var observable = require("data/observable");
-var observableArrayModule = require("data/observable-array");
 var imageSourceModule = require("image-source");
 var fileSystemModule = require("file-system");
+var observableArrayModule = require("data/observable-array");
 var enums = require("ui/enums");
 ```
-You need the first one to reflect the changes that happen in the view model in the UI.
-The second is needed for the collection where the image objects will be stored.
-The next two are needed to load the image files that you have just added to the project.
-The last one gives access to the image encoding enumeration that will be needed when we upload images to the cloud in Lesson 2.
+You need the first one to reflect the view model changes in the UI.
+The next two are needed to load the image files into the app as image objects.
+The third one is needed for the collection where the image objects will be stored.
+The last one gives access to the image encoding enumeration that will be needed when you upload images to the cloud in Lesson 2.
 * **b.** Create an `ObservableArray()` and add the images there using the `push` method:
 ```
 var array = new observableArrayModule.ObservableArray();